svenax/symfony-docker-template/README.md

 You should change the name, user and password of the database in the `.env` file at the root of the project and in the `app` folder.

+## Usage

+All code for the project is found in the `app` folder.
+Scripts to interact with the Docker containers are in the `bin` folder. the `Makefile` contains convenience scripts for Docker, backups, and more.

-# TODO
+## TODO

 - Remove passwords from checked-in files
-- Use Symfony secret assets for that
+- Use Symfony secrets for that